AlphaNecron/Void/docs/Configuration.md

   max_size = 104857600 # Max upload size (users only), in bytes
   blacklisted = ['exe'] # Blacklisted file extensions (users only)
   ```

+## Bot permissions
+  **These permissions are required for the bot to work properly (27712):**

+    - Add reactions
+    - Read messages
+    - Send messages
+    - Manage messages
+    - Embed links